-My name is (e.
+My name is Elizabeth Mayton.
 I write and manage this blog.
-This blog is mainly about my job as an itinerant teacher of deaf and hard of hearing students, deaf and hard of hearing issues, and life with a hearing loss.
+This blog is about education, deaf and hard of hearing issues, and life with a hearing loss.

 I have a bilateral sensorinueral hearing loss (possibly from birth).
-I am profoundly deaf in my left ear and mild-moderately deaf in my right ear (moderate severe-profound loss in the high tones, normal-slight loss in the lower tones).
+I am profoundly deaf in my left ear and slightly-profoundly deaf in my right ear (moderate severe-profound loss in the high tones, normal-slight loss in the lower tones).
 You can read How Do I Hear? for more information.
-I wear a behind-the-ear hearing aid in my right ear.
-I think my hearing aid resembles a flesh-colored plastic shrimp.
+I wear a hearing aid in my right ear.
 I have been wearing hearing aids since I was a 2 years old.

 Currently, I am an itinerant teacher for the Deaf and Hard-of-Hearing.
-I am known as the "hearing aid teacher" and the "speech teacher" to some, both which don't accurately describe my job.
+I am known as the "hearing aid teacher" and the "speech teacher" to some.
+Either label does not accurately describe my job.
 I think it is funny to hear little kids sometimes call me the "hearing aid lady".
 You can read about my early experiences in teaching and how I became an itinerant teacher here and here.

 I know American Sign Language, yet I am not a native or fluent signer.
 I started learning sign language several years ago.
 It is what led me to become more interested in hearing loss and Deaf culture.
 I rely on lip-reading and clear, understandable speech.
 I am always interested in deaf and hard of hearing issues, especially ones I can relate to.

 "What's up with the (e ?" you are probably wondering.
-This is my logo created by Jose Gross.
+This is my logo created by my husband, Jose Gross.
 The e represents an ear and the ( represents a hearing aid.
 Isn't that cute? :) He is also responsible for the photograph of me signing e.
 And he created this doll.
 Yes, he is awesome.